Burwell Bassett: Career

 The Bassetts had long been among the ruling elite in New Kent County and neighboring Hanover County (which split from New Kent County in his father's lifetime).
 When his father died, Bassett inherited about 6,000 acres of land in New Kent County and more than 1000 acres in Hanover County.
 Following his father's death he also purchased about 350 acres in neighboring James City County.
 Bassett operated these plantations using enslaved labor, mostly using overseers, especially after he moved to Williamsburg, where Basset lived from 1815 until 1837.
 In the 1810 census, he owned 98 enslaved people in New Kent County.
 A decade later, his two New Kent slave plantations under separate overseers included 88 enslaved men and women, and he owned another 19 in James City County.
 In the 1830 federal census, Bassett owned 109 enslaved men and women in New Kent County, and 18 in James City County.
 Bassett sold his James City County land in 1837, and may also have sold enslaved people from his New Kent County plantations, or given them to relatives.
 In 1840, the last census in his lifetime, he appears to have owned 75 enslaved people in New Kent County.

 Although Bassett held an officer's commission in the county militia, his only combat experience occurred during the War of 1812, principally in 1814 as the British invaded Chesapeake Bay.
 He was then Lieutenant Colonel of the 68th Regiment of the Virginia Militia.

-Basset began his political career by running to become of New Kent County's two part-time representatives in the Virginia House of Delegates, while at the same time his father represented New Kent and adjacent James City and Charles City Counties in the Virginia Senate.
+Basset began his political career by running to become one of New Kent County's two part-time representatives in the Virginia House of Delegates, while at the same time his father represented New Kent and adjacent James City and Charles City Counties in the Virginia Senate.
 Voters elected (and re-elected) Bassett as one of New Kent County's delegates from 1787 to 1789.
 After his father's death in January 1793, Bassett won election and re-election to that seat in the Virginia Senate; thus he served in that part-time position from October 1793 to 1805.